 Choosing Zone 4 Clematis Vines

 Jackmanii is probably the most popular and reliable zone 4 clematis vine.
-Its deep purple flowers bloom first in spring then again in late summer-fall, blooming on new wood.
+Its deep purple flowers bloom first in spring and then again in late summer through fall, blooming on new wood.
 Sweet Autumn is another popular cold hardy clematis vine.
-It is covered in small white, extremely fragrant flowers in late summer-fall.
+It is covered in small white, extremely fragrant flowers in late summer through fall.
 Listed below are additional clematis varieties for zone 4.

 Rebecca – bright red blooms

 Nelly Moser – light pink flowers with dark pink-red stripes down each petal

 Duchess of Albany – tulip-shaped, light-dark pink blooms

 Bee’s Jubilee – small pink and red flowers